Fouke School District

 The school district encompasses 275.03 mi2 of land in Miller County and serves Fouke, Doddridge, and Bloomburg.

 On July 1, 2004, the Bright Star School District was merged into the Fouke School District.

-The band for the school, all of beginner, middle, and high school, have won district wide competitions and are often first and second division in competitions.
+The band for the school, all of beginner, middle, and high school, has won district wide competitions and is often in the first and second divisions in competitions.